SDXorg/pysd/README.md

 ![PySD Logo](https://raw.githubusercontent.com/SDXorg/pysd/5cc4fe5dc65e6b5140a00e87a1be9d261570ee8d/docs/images/PySD_Logo_letters.svg?style=centerme)

-This project is a library for running [System Dynamics](http://en.wikipedia.org/wiki/System_dynamics) models in Python, with the purpose of improving integration of *Big Data* and *Machine Learning* into the SD workflow.
+This project is a library for running [System Dynamics](http://en.wikipedia.org/wiki/System_dynamics) (SD) models in Python, with the purpose of improving integration of *Big Data* and *Machine Learning* into the SD workflow.

 **The current version needs to run at least Python 3.7.**